jamie-codes/trading-simulator/README.md

 │ ├── deployment.yaml # Deployment for the trading app
 │ └── service.yaml # Service for the trading app
-└── monitoring/ # Prometheus and Grafana configurations
+└── monitoring/ # Prometheus and Grafana configurations └── servicemonitor.yaml # Config to tell Prometheus where to scrape metrics
 ```

 ---